Why is China's currency falling?

 For China, a Twitter tirade is a fairly good bet.

-China critics in the United States have long accused Beijing of holding the yuan below market value to gain an export edge, and an even weaker yuan is likely to add fuel to that.
+China critics in the US have long accused Beijing of holding the yuan below market value to gain an export edge, and an even weaker yuan is likely to add fuel to that.

 Trump earlier this month had already angrily accused Beijing of weaponising the yuan after it slipped past the key level of 7.0 to the dollar, which also prompted his administration to label China a "currency manipulator", which could trigger more retaliatory measures.